 24. The importance for compiling the currency composition of the notional values of the derivatives linked to foreign currencies should be emphasized in the updated BPM and SNA.
-Specifically, the current Tables A9-I-1b and A9-I-2b of BPM6 Appendix 9 should be presented more prominently in the updated BPM and SNA.
-In the event that the compilation of these is too burdensome, the authoring team believes that a simplified table (see Annex II) could be introduced to balance these competing objectives.
+Specifically, the current Tables A9-I-2a and A9-I-2b of BPM6 Appendix 9 should be presented more prominently in the updated BPM and SNA.
+In the event that the compilation of these is too onerous, the authoring team believes that a simplified table (see Annex II) could be introduced to balance these competing objectives.
 Tables A9-II and A9-III of BPM6 Appendix 9 should remain as supplementary reporting tables.

-25. The GN proposes to change the convention in BPM6, paragraph 9.31, and 2008 SNA Chapter 17 so that for derivatives with an FX componentwhere it may not be practical to separate exchange rate changes from other revaluations, all revaluations are due to other price revaluations rather than exchange rate revaluations.
+25. The GN proposes to change the convention in BPM6, paragraph 9.31, and 2008 SNA Chapter 17 so that for financial derivatives where it may not be practical to separate exchange rate changes from other revaluations, all revaluations are due to (other) price revaluations rather than exchange rate revaluations.
 This change enhances the analytical clarity of exchange rate revaluations and complies with BPM6, paragraph 9.28.

 26. The GN proposes to expand the current BPM6 Chapter 8 (Financial Account) and 2008 SNA Chapter 11 by providing methodological guidance for the recording of novation and portfolio compression as financial transactions.
-The recording of novation and portfolio compression does not lead to methodological changes, but rather calls for additional guidance within the existing methodology.
+The recording of novation and portfolio compression does not lead to major methodological changes, but rather calls for additional guidance within the existing methodology.
 The changes to the market infrastructures for financial derivatives over the past decade were not yet included in BPM6 and 2008 SNA.
 However, due to the additional complexity in the markets, there is a need for methodological guidance to ensure a symmetric recording across countries.
 Annex III presents one possible solution.

-27. The GN proposes to expand the current BPM6, paragraph 8.34, and Chapter 17 of 2008 SNA by clarifying the cases in which recording transactions on a net basis is acceptable (i.e., where separate data on transactions in assets and liabilities are not available, and the position may change between assets and liabilities (e.g., forwards, swaps)).
-While gross recording should remain the generic recommendation, practical limitations necessitate that net recording should in some cases be permitted.
+- 27. The GN proposes to expand the current BPM6, paragraph 8.34, and Chapter 17 of 2008 SNA by providing clarity on the cases in which recording transactions on net basis is acceptable.
+While gross recording should remain the generic recommendation, net recording should be permitted due to practical limitations.
 This change enhances the clarity and consistency of SNA and BPM and complies with BPM6, paragraphs 8.34 and 3.118.
-Option b is rejected as it is important to avoid discrepant interpretations of the manuals.

-28. The majority of the FITT members strongly supported the proposals in this GN.
+Option b is rejected as it is important to avoid discrepant interpretations of the manuals. - 28.
+The majority of the FITT members strongly supported the proposals in this GN.
 The GN proposes only one breakdown by risk category as a standard component, while the other breakdowns (by instrument and by trading venue and clearing) are supplementary items.
 The currency breakdown proposed in this GN refers to the presentation of financial derivatives in both ESS and NA.
 That said, the GN implicitly suggests that the same currency breakdown for balance sheet items should remain in BPM6 Appendix 9, since both on- and off-balance sheet positions contribute to foreign currency payment receipts and obligations.
 The GN also stresses that price changes should be used when the separation of exchange rate changes is impractical.
 Similarly, if there are practical issues in the recording of transactions on a gross basis, net recording should be permitted.
 The recording of novation and compression related trades is illustrated in two examples.